Mecachrome: History

 Mecachrome was founded in 1937 in Colombes, France.
 As a precision engineering company, Mecachrome focus their business on aerospace, automotive, motor racing, defence and energy sectors designing and manufacturing high value-added parts, systems and structural assemblies.

 Mecachrome are known most famously for the manufacture of Formula One engines, designed by Renault for Formula One teams including Williams and Benetton during the 1990s.

 In 2003, Mecachrome moved its head office from France to Canada.
 In 2008, the company went public just prior to the global economic crisis.
 Their share price plunged from a high of $13.55 per share to 15 cents.
 By July 2008, Mecachrome made job cuts in both Canada and France with production moving to Canada due to excess capacity caused by delays to the Boeing 787, for which Mecachrome was a supplier.
 In November, the majority shareholding Casella family who were descendants of the original Mecachrome founders, stepped aside.
 Christian Jacqmin was appointed CEO.
 At the end of 2008, Mecachrome completed their financial restructuring.

 In April 2014, Mecachrome signed a deal to supply to Safran in the manufacture of the new LEAP engine to be used in a variety of Airbus, Boeing and COMAC aircraft.
 In 2015, Airbus announced Mecachrome as the manufacturer of nose landing gear bays for their new Beluga aircraft.
 Mecachrome already worked with Airbus on its A320, A330, A380 and A400M aircraft.

 In 2017, Mecachrome declared interest in providing a standardised "budget" engine for Formula One.
 This would have been in addition to their GP2 & GP3 engine supply deals.

 In April 2019, Christian Cornille took over as CEO of Mecachrome and targeted €1bn turnover.

 The company operates across 14 sites in Europe, North Africa and North America.
 In 2020, reported revenues were €220million.
 Mecachrome employ over 2,500 worldwide.

 In 2021, the company changed its corporate address from Amboise to Blagnac.

+Aerospace

+As of 2024, aerospace accounts for 56% of Mechachrome's international sales.
+They are primarily concerned with the manufacture of structural parts, such as wing spars, fuselage sections and sheet metal parts.
+Mechachrome's primary business partners include Airbus, Boeing, Dassault and Embraer, working on both civilian and military aircraft such as the Boeing 737 and Eurocopter Tiger.
+Furthermore, they are also involved in the manufacturing of parts for the Dassault Rafale, and its Snecma M88 engine.

+Mecachrome has acquired several specialist manufacturers and suppliers, most notably WeAre group in 2022, expanding its manufacturing capability.
+Through these acquisitions, Mecachrome has access to 20 manufacturing sites across 5 continents.